-A BRIEF HISTORY OF NHS NEW HAVENWe’re creating social, economic & environmental health for all New Haveners.
+A BRIEF HISTORY OF NHS of NEW HAVENWe’re creating social, economic & environmental health for all New Haveners.

 Established in 1979 as Neighborhood Housing Services of New Haven, our mission was to revitalize the Upper State Street and Dwight/Edgewood neighborhoods by rehabilitating houses for people who needed technical or financial assistance.